BioinovarLab/rIDIMS/README.md

 ## Installation (Recommended)

-rIDIMS should be installed with the `pak` package.
-`pak` will take care of rIDIMS dependencies and installs from CRAN, Bioconductor, GitHub, URLs, git repositories.
+rIDIMS should be installed with the `pak` package. `pak` is the best option because it is able to install automatically all dependencies from various sources such as CRAN, Bioconductor, GitHub, URLs, git repositories.

 1) Install `pak` package
 ``` r